RAMP-project/RAMP/README.rst

 ===============================

-The easiest way to make RAMP software working is to use the free conda package manager which can install the current and future RAMP depencies in an easy and user friendly way.
+The easiest way to make RAMP software working is to use the free conda package manager which can install the current and future RAMP dependencies in an easy and user friendly way.

 To get conda, `download and install "Anaconda Distribution" <https://www.anaconda.com/products/individual>`_, or `"miniconda" <https://docs.conda.io/en/latest/miniconda.html>`_ which is lighter.
 You can install RAMP using pip, conda or from source code.